-Students will be able to demonstrate their skills

-□ In drawing the ER, EER, and UML Diagrams.

-$\hfill\square$ In analyzing the business requirements and producing a viable model for the implementation of the database.

-\Box In converting the entity-relationship diagrams into relational tables.

-□ To develop appropriate Databases to a given problem that integrates ethical, social, legal, and economic concerns.
+Students will be able to demonstrate their skills ☐ In drawing the ER, EER, and UML Diagrams. $\ \square$ In analyzing the business requirements and producing a viable model for the implementation of the database. ☐ In converting the entity-relationship diagrams into relational tables. $\ \square$ To develop appropriate Databases to a given problem that integrates ethical, social, legal and economic concerns.

+LIST OF EXPERIMENTS
-1. Implementation of DDL commands of SQL with suitable examples

-• Create table • Alter table • Drop Table

-2. Implementation of DML commands of SQL with suitable examples •
+- 1. Implementation of DDL commands of SQL with suitable examples - Create table Alter table Drop Table - 2.
+Implementation of DML commands of SQL with suitable examples •